istio/istio.io/content/en/docs/reference/config/config-status/index.md

 {{< /text >}}

-In the output, the `status` field contains several nested fields with details about the process of propagating configuration changes through the mesh.
-A child field for the condition status, also named `status`, has a value of `True` when Istio applied a configuration successfully.
+In the output, the `status` field contains several nested fields with details about the process of propagating configuration changes through the mesh. when Istio applied a configuration successfully.

 {{< text yaml >}}